Art Students: Enter our Second annual Astor Place Plaza Competition

 Last year, we hosted our first public art competition for students.
 The winner—Juliana Woods, Cooper Union C’28—was awarded a cash prize and the opportunity of a lifetime: a summer-long showcase in one of downtown’s most iconic locations (photos below).
 This year, we’re keeping the premise but upping the prize amount to $1000.

-Currently enrolled BFA and MFA students (as well as recent graduates) can apply to the 2026 competition by simply submitting four original, 2D artworks via a form you’ll be sent upon registration.
+NYC-based BFA and MFA students (as well as recent graduates) can apply to the 2026 competition by simply submitting four original, 2D artworks via a form you’ll be sent upon registration.
 If you’re selected as a finalist, we’ll give you a ring in April to talk over logistics.
 Read more in the official guidelines.

 Applications are due March 31, 2026.